1

 How to get hired as a cocktail waitress?

-To get hired as a cocktail waitress, applicants should have good customer service skills, a friendly attitude, and knowledge of drink menus.
-Previous experience in hospitality or serving can be helpful, and some employers may require a food handler's permit or alcohol service certification.
-Applying to bars, restaurants, or event venues and demonstrating reliability and a positive demeanor can improve chances of employment.
+To get hired as a seasonal cocktail waitress, applicants should have good customer service skills, a friendly attitude, and knowledge of drink menus.
+Previous experience in hospitality or serving can be beneficial, and a valid food handler's or alcohol server permit may be required.
+Applying directly to bars, restaurants, or event venues and demonstrating reliability and a positive demeanor can improve chances of employment.

 What are some common challenges faced by Seasonal Cocktail Servers, and how can they be managed effectively?